Is it worth visiting Hanoi?

 How diverse beverage is!
 Just know that the Vietnamese are creative and eager to learn but the ability of creating beverage is surprising.
 There are some drinks with special flavor out of expectation which you only taste in Vietnam.
 Egg Coffee is a typical example of an idiom sentence: the difficulty emerges the wisdom.
 It is invented in late 19th century because of the shortage of sugar.
 So the makers used egg yolk instead for sugar to decrease strong flavor of coffee.
 Nowadays, it becomes one of best beverages any tourist should try at least one time in Vietnam.

 As far as you might know Vietnam is a tropical nation with monsoon climate, so there is a diversity of fruit.
 Having some kinds of fruit you have never seen before in any countries on the world.
 Each of seasons has typical kinds of fruits.
 For instance, in summer, we have longan, lychee, custard apple or mango, whereas in winter we have pomegranate, guava and orange.
-Fruit sometimes becomes a reason for your travelling in Vietnam.
+Fruit sometimes becomes a reason for your traveling in Vietnam.

 With 36 streets designed chess model by French, nowadays the Old Quarter turns into the cultural center and a must-see place in Hanoi.
 When wandering around the Old Quarter, you will seem separated and exciting as though you went astray in maze of 100-year-old houses and a great variety of products, shops and hotels.
 Sometime, you are attracted by the dark and narrow alleys with 1 meter wide and wondering that why people can live cramped in such small space and insufficient light.
 But they don’t know that at the end of those alleys is an absolutely different world and how hard life of residents either.
 Sometime, you are into the way local people sitting on the short chairs to drink coffee in the morning or interested in routine activities around the lake.
 Behind houses you see, people you meet are stories interesting and moved which making you astonish.